 The events of the last two months clearly illustrated to me that my supervisor and superintendent were, most assuredly, not on my side.
-In fact, they were actively trying to find an excuse–any excuse–to build a case to force me out of the military.
+In fact, they were actively trying to find an excuse--any excuse--to build a case to force me out of the military.

 I couldn't figure out why.
 The most plausible explanation, according to another senior sergeant that I worked with, seemed to be that they felt threatened by how much more I knew about our job than they did: my supervisor wasn't even from our career field and had never been trained for our primary job, and my superintendent had been in a headquarters position for several years, and the job had changed significantly in that time.
 Whether this was true or not, I'll probably never know.